kora-projects/kora-docs/mkdocs/docs/en/documentation/database-jdbc.md

     }
     ```

+`JdbcResultSetMapper` also exposes static helpers `singleResultSetMapper`, `listResultSetMapper`,
+and `optionalResultSetMapper` that build a full-`ResultSet` mapper from a `JdbcRowMapper<T>`.

-#### Entity { #entity }
+#### View { #view }

-Use the `@EntityJdbc` annotation for optimal entity mapping.
+Use the `@EntityJdbc` annotation for optimal view mapping.
-The annotation processor creates a result mapper for such a type ahead of time.
+The annotation allows the annotation processor to generate all necessary mappers in **one round** of annotation processing.
+Without this annotation, mappers are generated on-demand, which can require **multiple rounds** of processing and significantly increase compilation time.

-All nested entities are also expected to use this annotation.
+All nested views are also expected to use this annotation.

 ===! ":fontawesome-brands-java: `Java`"